 - Only one grill is permitted per each apartment or official organization.

-- All grills will then be inspected by the Safety and Security Office.
+- All grills will then be inspected by the Public Safety Office.

 - Grills should not be stored inside a campus residence.

 - No grill should have more than one tank attached to it.

 - At no time should a tank (full or empty) be stored inside a campus residence.